Solving Non-linear Least Squares

 \[S = B - EC^{-1}E^\top\]

-But, \(S\) is typically a fairly sparse matrix, as most images only see a small fraction of the scene.
-This leads us to the second option: Sparse Direct Methods.
-These methods store \(S\) as a sparse matrix, use row and column re-ordering algorithms to maximize the sparsity of the Cholesky decomposition, and focus their compute effort on the non-zero part of the factorization [Chen].
-Sparse direct methods, depending on the exact sparsity structure of the Schur complement, allow bundle adjustment algorithms to significantly scale up over those based on dense factorization.
-Ceres implements this strategy as the SPARSE_SCHUR solver.
+2. SPARSE_SCHUR - For large bundle adjustment problems \(S\) is typically a fairly sparse matrix, as most images only see a small fraction of the scene.
+This leads us to the second option: sparse Cholesky factorization [Davis].
+Here we store \(S\) as a sparse matrix, use row and column re-ordering algorithms to maximize the sparsity of the Cholesky decomposition, and focus their compute effort on the non-zero part of the factorization [Davis] [Chen] .
+Sparse direct methods, depending on the exact sparsity structure of the Schur complement, allow bundle adjustment algorithms to scenes with thousands of cameras.

 ITERATIVE_SCHUR